CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 ## Installation

-Following the instructions in the [README](https://github.com/yusufketen/casper-cpp-sdk) of the porject, reviewer was able to successfully build the source code for this milestone for both the Debug and Release builds on Ubuntu 20.04.
-Also, it is observed that the project builds on MacOS and Windows aswell.
+Following the instructions in the [README](https://github.com/yusufketen/casper-cpp-sdk) of the project, the reviewer was able to successfully build the source code for this milestone for both the Debug and Release builds on Ubuntu 20.04.
+Also, it is observed that the project builds on macOS and Windows.
 Logs for ubuntu can be found below:

 [Debug Build Logs](SecondReviewassets/debugbuildlogs.md)